-Education Corporation, Trustee Name and Position(s)

-Nar Name of education corporation: Family Life Academy Charter Schools - FLACS
+ne of education corporation: Family Life Academy Charter Schools - FLACS

-Name of trustee (print): Wanda Torres Mercado
+me of trustee (print): Wanda Torres Mercado

-ition(s) on board, if any (e.g., chair, surer, committee chair, etc.): Member, Vice Chair, Treasurer, Fund Raising Committee Cha
+ition(s) on board, if any (e.g., chair, as urer, committee chair, etc.): Member, Vice Chair, Treasurer, Fund Raising Committee Chair

-Ema ail Address:
+ail Address:

 Home Address Business Address

 Please complete with changes only: Please complete with changes only:

-itre et: Business Name:
+et: Business Name

-City State Zip: Street:
+, State Zi p: Street:

-ho ne: City, State Zip:
+ne: City, State Zip:

 Phone:

-Questions

-Are you, or have you been during the le education corporation?
-[If you check y asts chool year (July 1-June 30), an employee of the
+Questions astschool year (July 1-June 30), an employee of the res, answer 1a), 1b), and 1c)].
+O Yes No

-1a) Description of the position:
+1a) Description of the position: an and delignment that the company of the company o

 1b) Salary:

 1c) Start date:

-the foregoing being an "interested pe education corporation, or who could c or legal adoption/guardianship, to, or do you cohabitate with, any person (any of rson") who is, or, during the last school year (July 1-June 30), was employed by the otherwise benefit from your being a trustee?
-If yes, please identify each interest/d information) that you ("self") or any interested persons have held or engaged in
+the foregoing being an "interested pe education corporation, or who could o or legal adoption/guardianship, to, or do you cohabitate with, any person (any of rson") who is, or, during the last school year (July 1-June 30), was employed by the otherwise benefit from your being a trustee?
+If yes, please identify each interest/d information) that you ("self") or any interested persons have held or engaged in g the priorschool year.

+ition(s) on board, if any (e.g., chair, is urer, committee chair, etc.): It Address: Home Address Please complete with changes et: State Zip: ne: Are you, or have you been during the leducation corporation?
+[If you checky 1a) Description of the position: 1b) Salary: 1c) Start date: Are you related, by blood, marriage, of the foregoing being an "interested peeducation corporation, or who could of transaction (and provide the requeste